 Are there any risks?

-Although this is an X-ray based exam, you will be exposed to minimal doses of diagnostic radiation.
+You will be exposed to minimal doses of diagnostic radiation.

 After the test

 A radiologist will analyze the X-ray images and will share the results with the doctor who requested the exam.
 Your doctor will then discuss the results with you.